hackbg/fadroma/spec/Factory.spec.ts.md

 }
 ```

-## Testing
+## Integration testing

-And here's how you would deploy and test it on mocknet and devnet:
+Here's how you would deploy and test the system described above,
+using Fadroma's Mocknet and Devnet features to avoid cluttering the
+public testnet with intermediate iterations.

+The Mocknet uses JavaScript's built-in WebAssembly runtime
+and a quick and dirty simulation of a CosmWasm environment, while
+the Devnet launches a temporary `localsecret`-based container to
+test your contracts on the real thing.

 ```typescript
 // tes.ts